Authentication and authorization

 session provider.
 Learn how to do this from Session authentication.

-To enable authentication, you need to include the
+Authentication, you need to include the

-ktor-auth artifact in the build script:
+ktor-server-auth artifact in the build script:

 To install the